 Exonic regions and intron/exon splice junctions of SMN1 and SMN2 were captured, sequenced, and analyzed as described above.
 Any variants located within exons 2a-7 and classified as pathogenic or likely pathogenic were confirmed to be in either SMN1 or SMN2 using gene-specific long-range PCR analysis followed by Sanger sequencing.
-Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 or SMN2 using our current methodology, and so these variants are not reported.
+Variants located in exon 1 cannot be accurately assigned to either SMN1 or SMN2 or SMN2 using our current methodology, and so these variants are considered to be of uncertain significance and are not reported.

-Copy Number Variant (CNV) Analysis (Analytical Detection Rate >98% for CNVs of 3 exons and larger, >90% for CNVs of 2 exons)
+Copy Number Variant Analysis (Analytical Detection Rate >95%)

 Large duplications and deletions were called from the relative read depths on an exon-by-exon basis using a custom exome hidden Markov model (XHMM) algorithm.
 Deletions or duplications determined to be pathogenic or likely pathogenic were confirmed by either a custom arrayCGH platform, quantitative PCR, or MLPA (depending on CNV size and gene content).
 While this algorithm is designed to pick up deletions and duplications of 2 or more exons in length, potentially pathogenic single-exon CNVs will be confirmed and reported, if detected.
-Deletions and duplications near the lower limit of detection may not be detected due to run variability.
-Genomic regions with high homology or highly repetitive sequences are excluded from this analysis.

-Exon Array Comparative Genomic Hybridization (aCGH) (Confirmation method) (Accuracy >99%)
+Exon Array (Confirmation method) (Accuracy >99%)

 The customized oligonucleotide microarray (Oxford Gene Technology) is a highly-targeted exon-focused array capable of detecting medically relevant microdeletions and microduplications at a much higher resolution than traditional aCGH methods.
-Each array matrix has approximately 1,000,000 60-mer oligonucleotide probes that cover the entire genome.
+Each array matrix has approximately 180,000 60-mer oligonucleotide probes that cover the entire genome.
 This platform is designed based on human genome NCBI Build 37 (hg19) and the CGH probes are enriched to target the exonic regions of the genes in this panel.